 Testing often shows reaction to antigens which should be ‘healthy’ foods.
 This situation is often caused by increased intestinal permeability.
 Something like gluten may trigger leaky gut, allowing bystanders to leak through the gut layer and stimulate an immune reaction.
 Gut repair is essential in resolving this.

 With all these confounding factors, how do you figure out what you are reacting to?

 In an ideal world, every patient with a chronic health condition should go through an elimination diet.
-In reality, this does not happen.
+Unfortunately, this does not always happen.
 In many cases, people do not believe that their health condition is related to food and so are not willing to change their way of eating.